Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Summary and conclusions

 The analysis of the moment equation was performed under the assumption that the leading asymptotic behaviour of the velocity distribution is a stretched exponential.
 We then obtain self-consistent solutions that are consistent with this assumption.
 Thus, we are unable to show that the solutions that we obtain are unique, as there may be other self-consistent solutions with a different ansatz for the velocity distribution.
 However, the results that we obtain are in excellent agreement with the numerical results for the case $\delta=0$.
 Thus, we believe that the results obtained in the paper may well be exact.

-The results for the one component driven granular gas obtained in this paper suggest that the velocity distribution is determined mostly by the noise distribution and hence the hope for a universal distribution is misplaced.
-However, the one-component gas is different from a granular gas in higher dimensions as now the possibility of collisions which are not just head on are allowed.
-In a recent paper, we have shown that, by extending the above analysis to a two-component system, the velocity distribution becomes universal with $\beta=2$ albeit with logarithmic corrections~\cite{Prasad:18}.
+The results for the one dimensional driven granular gas obtained in this paper suggest that the velocity distribution is determined mostly by the noise distribution and hence the hope for a universal distribution is misplaced.
+However, the one-dimensional gas is different from a granular gas in higher dimensions as now the possibility of collisions which are not just head on are allowed.
+In a recent paper, we have shown that, by extending the above analysis to a two-dimensional system, the velocity distribution becomes universal with $\beta=2$ albeit with logarithmic corrections~\cite{Prasad:19}.